MSFTeric/featureupdate-user-downtime-reporting/README.md

 As an Entra ID adminstrator with rights to create new groups, open the Entra ID portal and create a new device group that contains one or more of your Windows devices that have undergone a Windows 11 Feature Update.

-## Import Script into Intune
+## Create and Deploy Intune Script Policy

 Download the file Get-Win11UpdateUserDowntime.ps1 from this repository.

-Follow the steps at [Microsoft Learn](https://learn.microsoft.com/en-us/mem/intune/apps/intune-management-extension#create-a-script-policy-and-assign-it) to create a new script policy, with the following options set:
+Follow the steps at [Microsoft Learn](https://learn.microsoft.com/en-us/mem/intune/apps/intune-management-extension#create-a-script-policy-and-assign-it) to create a new Intune script policy, with the following options set:

 - Set *Run this script using the logged on credentials* to **No**
 - Set *Enforce script signature check* to **No**